jlhiskey/DN_Final/README.md

 #### Acceptance

-* Display the last five completed task to user.
+* Ensure that user will be able to view their last 5 completed task submissions.

-* "Complete" button allow users to submit data and update history.
+* Ensure that "Complete" button allow users to submit data and update history.

 ### User Story 5 - Task Reminders/Recommendations

 #### Features

-* As a user I would like to receive email reminders and recommendation to complete a task.

-* Email reminders will be generated based on set intervals and sent to the users.

-* Recommendations will be given for task intervals based on averages/seed data.
+- Use Microsoft Sendgrid to send reminder emails based on set intervals

+- Utilize machine learning data to recommend task completion time on dashboard.

 #### Acceptance Criteria

 * Receive an email from our service notifying user that their scheduled task is due.

 * Provide the user with a suggested interval to complete the selected task.

 ## Database Schema
 - There will be two databases for this project.